German cruiser Königsberg: Operation Weserübung

 Königsberg was hit by at least five 500 lb bombs, which caused serious damage to the ship.
 One penetrated her thin deck armor, went through the ship, and exploded in the water, causing significant structural damage.
 Another hit destroyed the auxiliary boiler room.
 Two more bombs exploded in the water next to the ship; the concussion from the blasts tore large holes in the hull.
 She took on a heavy list almost immediately, and the captain ordered the crew to abandon the ship.
 It took slightly less than three hours from the start of the attack for the ship to completely capsize and sink, which gave the crew enough time to evacuate many of the dead and wounded.
 They also had time to remove a significant amount of ammunition and equipment from the stricken cruiser.
 Eighteen men were killed in the attack.

 The wreck was raised on 17 July 1942 and towed to Heggernes (Nyhavn).
 It was later towed to Laksevåg (on the south side of Bergen harbor) and righted.
 However, the hulk could only be kept afloat by constant pumping, and was therefore put into the floating dock at Laksevåg.
 The wreck fell over when the dock was raised, causing considerable damage to the dock, and leaving it with a 11-13 degree list.
-The hull was, however, sealed, and refloated, and remained at Laksevåg until February 1945, when it was towed to Herdlafjorden, and allowed to settle, with a heavy list, at Berlandsundet, to the east of Askøy.
+The hull was, however, sealed, and refloated, and remained at Laksevåg until February 1945, when it was towed to Herdlafjorden, and allowed to settle, with a heavy list, at Berlandsundet, to the east of the island of Askøy.
 The ship was salved once again on 14/15 September 1945 and to Stavanger, leaking throughout.
 Scrapping was completed there by 1947.